skylight-hq/skylight.digital/pages/career-pathways/user-researcher.md

 You understand the diversity of users of government services.
 You know how to include all kinds of users in appropriate research activities to help teams deliver accessible services.

 #### Research methods
-You understand and have experience with a range of user research methods.
+You understand and have experience with a wide range of user research methods.
 You can choose appropriate methods for different stages of the product life cycle and situations.
 You know how to apply methods correctly.

 #### Society and technology
 You understand the social and technological context for government services.
 You can help colleagues understand how digital technology is changing user behavior, and the challenges and opportunities for government services.